Murder of Wu Shuoyan: Trial

-Zhang Duo was too young to stand trial, but the other five perpetrators were committed to trial and appeared on August 21, 2014, before the Intermediate People's Court of Yantai, in the Shandong province.
+Zhang Duo was too young to stand trial, but the other five perpetrators were committed to trial and appeared on 21 August 2014, before the Intermediate People's Court of Yantai, in the Shandong province.

 At trial, Lü Yingchun explained that it was indispensable to kill the saleswoman, as she was a particularly dangerous "evil spirit": "Zhang Hang asked that lady for her phone number, but she refused to give it to her.
-When I became conscious of it, I found out that we had been attacked and sucked by an 'evil spirit,' which caused us to be weak and helpless.
+When I became conscious of it, I found out that we had been attacked and drained by an 'evil spirit,' which caused us to be weak and helpless.
 The two of us identified her as that 'evil spirit' and cursed her with words.
 Not only did she not listen, her attack got even stronger. […] During the 'demon's' attack on us, Zhang Fan and I became gradually aware that the woman must die, otherwise it would devour everybody. […] The clash between the woman and us was a battle between two spirits.
 The others could not see it and neither could they understand it.
 The police could not understand it as well."

-Two of the defendants, Zhang Lidong and his daughter Zhang Fan, were sentenced to death and executed on February 2, 2015.
+Two of the defendants, Zhang Lidong and his daughter Zhang Fan, were sentenced to death and executed on 2 February 2015.
 As for the other three defendants, Lü Yingchun, was sentenced to life in prison, Zhang Hang was sentenced to ten years of jail and Zhang Qiaolian to seven years.

-On May 2017, Lü Yingchun's sentence was reduced to 21 year and 3 months due to her good behaviour in prison.
+In May 2017, Lü Yingchun's sentence was reduced to 21 year and 3 months due to her good behaviour in prison.